UnAfraid/subspace/README.md

 #### Install WireGuard on the host

 The container expects WireGuard to be installed on the host.
-The official image is `subspacecloud/subspace`.
+The official image is `subspacecloud/subspace` however my fork's official image is `unafraid/subspace`

 ```bash
 add-apt-repository -y ppa:wireguard/wireguard